facumolina/specfuzzer/src/main/daikon/README.md

 * Copy the content of file Daikon.java.new to the file Daikon.java in Daikon's source code.

+* Copy the content of file tools/InvariantChecker.java.new to the file InvariantChecker.java in Daikon's source code.

 * In class daikon.chicory.DaikonVariableInfo add the following line in method getObjectHashCode before the last return:
 ```java
 ObjectsCollector.addObject(hashCode,theObject);